clowee/The-Technical-Debt-Dataset/README.md

  ## Usage
 The _Technical Debt Dataset_ has been used in different works:

 * Nyyti Saarimäki, Valentina Lenarduzzi, and Davide Taibi.
 2019.
-On the diffuseness of code technical debt in open source projects of the Apache Ecosystem.International Conference on Technical Debt (TechDebt 2019) 2019.
+On the diffuseness of code technical debt in open source projects of the Apache Ecosystem.
+International Conference on Technical Debt (TechDebt 2019) 2019.

-* Valentina Lenarduzzi, Antonio Martini, Davide Taibi, and Damian Andrew Tam-burri.
+* Valentina Lenarduzzi, Antonio Martini, Davide Taibi, and Damian Andrew Tamburri.
 2019.
-Towards Surgically-Precise Technical Debt Estimation: Early Resultsand Research Roadma.
-In2019 IEEE Workshop on Machine Learning Techniquesfor Software Quality Evaluation (MaLTeSQuE)
+Towards Surgically-Precise Technical Debt Estimation: Early Results and Research Roadmap.
+In2019 IEEE Workshop on Machine Learning Techniques for Software Quality Evaluation (MaLTeSQuE)

 * Valentina Lenarduzzi, Francesco Lomio, Davide Taibi, and Heikki Huttunen.
 2019.On the Fault Proneness of SonarQube Technical Debt Violations: A comparison of eight Machine Learning Techniques.  arXiv:1907.00376